zydou/arti/doc/dev/notes/memory-limit.md

   // dropping all Account clones will forget the Participants impl Drop for Account
     decrement participation_clones
-    if zero, forget the account (subtracting its PRecord.used from TrackerInner_used)
+    if zero, forget the account (subtracting its ARecord.used from TrackerInner_used)

   // gives you another view of the same particant impl Clone for Account {